SIZE GUIDE

 Step 6

-*Example: Your measurement on paper is 27.3 centimeters.
-Your normal shoe size is 43/44.
-You should choose size 43 for a tight fit and size 44 for a loose fit.
+*Example: Your paper measurement measured 27.3 centimeters.
+Your usual shoe size is 43/44.
+You should choose size 43 (27 cm) for a snug fit.

 RECOMMENDATIONS